-- The Foundation funds leading-edge research in promising areas such as genetics, gene therapy, retinal cell transplantation, and pharmaceutical and nutritional therapies.
+- The Foundation funds innovative and cutting-edge research in promising areas such as genetics, gene and stem-cell therapies, retinal cell transplantation, and pharmaceutical and nutritional therapies.

-- Since its inception on September 16, 1971, the Foundation has raised more than $600 million.
+- The Foundation is a 501©(3) charitable organization.
+Since its inception in September 1971, the Foundation has raised more than $700 million.

 - Retinitis pigmentosa and Usher syndrome are inherited diseases commonly diagnosed during childhood or young adulthood.
 RP causes severe vision loss leading to legal and/or complete blindness.
 Children with Usher syndrome are born with varying degrees of deafness and later develop RP.

-- Age-related macular degeneration has inherited risks and is characterized by a progressive loss of central vision.
+- Age-related macular degeneration (AMD) has both lifestyle and inherited risk factors.
+The condition is characterized by a progressive loss of central vision.
 AMD is the leading cause of blindness in adults over age 55 in the U.S. and other developed countries.

-- The Foundation has 50 volunteer-led groups across the U.S. These dedicated volunteers raise funds, increase public awareness, and provide support to their communities.
+- The Foundation has 43 volunteer-led chapters across the U.S. These dedicated volunteers raise funds, increase public awareness, and provide support to their communities.

 Wilmer Eye Institute, Johns Hopkins Univ.
 Hospital; served as Director of Wilmer for 15 years.